corosion/invoicing-app/README.md

 # Invoice App
-Invoicing application that returns user sum of user documents from csv file
+Invoicing application that returns user sum of user documents from csv file.<br/>
+Simple monolith structure with react and api is based on [laravel/components](https://github.com/illuminate) and ispired by [TORCH by TIGHTEN](https://github.com/mattstauffer/Torch)

 ## Table of content
 - [Folder Structure](#folder-structure)